jupyter/jupyter/docs/source/index.md

 # Project Jupyter Documentation

 Welcome to the Project Jupyter documentation site.
-As you'll read below, Jupyter is a large umbrella project that covers many different software offerings and tools, including the popular **JuyterLab** and **Jupyter** **Notebook** web-based notebook authoring and editing applications.
+Jupyter is a large umbrella project that covers many different software offerings and tools, including the popular "Jupyter Notebook" and "JuyterLab" web-based notebook authoring and editing applications.

 This site acts as (meta) documentation for the entire Jupyter project.

 ## What is Jupyter?